naveediqbalkhokhar/testrepo/README.md

 # testrepo
-Test repository for Getting started with Git and Github
+Test repository for Getting started with Git and Github course